 Tobler’s method and the many implementations that ‘elaborated’ on it are derived from ‘numerical approximations to a pair of equations’ (Dorling 2011).
 They all operate through incremental adjustments, and can produce wildly different outcomes from small changes in the inputs.

 Tobler (2004) Value-Area Cartograms.
-In these cartograms a region, country, or continent is subdivided into small regions, each of which is represented by a rectangle.
+In these cartograms, a region, country, or continent is subdivided into small regions, each of which is represented by a rectangle.
 This rectangle is proportionate in area to the value which it represents in certain statistical distributions.
 The regions are grouped in approximately the same positions as they are on the map.

 Computer generated map examples: Howe (1989) (Hopps et al. 1968; Armstrong 1972).
 There has followed a flood of disease atlases, mainly concentrating on the modem problems of cancer and degenerative diseases from countries as scattered as the United States (Burbank 1971; Mason et al. 1975, 1976; Pickle et al. 1987), the Soviet Union (Levin 1980), Japan (Shigematsu 1977), the Federal Republic of Germany